yikev/MemorizationGame/README.md

 it when I was a kid and it was fun.
 Also, it seems like it could be challenging to make the user interface.

-## User Stories

-* As a user, I would like to be able to add more pairs of cards to the game board.
-* As a user, I want to see a list of high scores.
-* As a user, I want to see my *stats*, how many games I've played.
-How many guesses on average per game etc.
-* As a user, I would like to see other user's stats.
-* As a user, I would like the option to quit the current game and go back to the main menu.
-* As a user, I would like the option to save all stats of all players.
-* As a user, I want to be able to re-open the application and have the same leaderboards/stats from my last session.

 ## Instructions for Playing

 -You can generate the first required event related to adding Cards to the Gameboard by: